Prepare For New Residential Water Heater Standards

-As of April 16, 2015 new energy efficiency standards are going into effect for residential water heaters.
-For instance, a 40 or 50 gallon electric water heater will now have an EF (energy factor) of .95 instead of .92.
+As of April 16, 2015, new energy efficiency standards are going into effect for residential water heaters.
+For instance, a 40 or 50-gallon electric water heater will now have an EF (energy factor) of .95 instead of .92.
 This higher efficiency rating will lower your cost of operation slightly, but it will also increase your purchase price.
-Since the higher efficiency is achieved mainly by increasing insulation around the water heater, this will create some potential problems for REPLACEMENT water heaters.
+Since higher efficiency is achieved mainly by increasing insulation around the water heater, this will create some potential problems for REPLACEMENT water heaters.

 Blog Provided By: